-Hinchingbrooke has great ambitions to provide 'premium brand education' and to be a leader in the ACES Academies Trust.
-We are seeking to recruit high quality staff willing and able to support our ethos and aspirations.
+Hinchingbrooke has great ambitions to provide 'premium brand education' and is seeking to recruit high quality staff willing and able to support its ethos and aspirations.
 We are a dynamic organisation committed to developing all of our staff and we welcome strong applications.